johnfawole/courses/eth-101/lesson-eth-7.md

 ------

 After you copy and paste the code into deploy.js, run the following to deploy to the Rinkeby test network.
-If you're interested in deploying on a local hardhat node you can read more about that [here](https://hardhat.org/guides/deploying.html#deploying-your-contracts).
+If you're interested in deploying on a local Hardhat node you can read more about that [here](https://hardhat.org/guides/deploying.html#deploying-your-contracts).

 ```
 npx hardhat run scripts/deploy.js --network rinkeby